AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/push-notifications/understanding-push-notifications.md

 ## Step 1: Admin and Developer Perform Initial Setups {#step-admin-and-developer-perform-initial-setups}

-The Marketo Admin and mobile apps developer work together to set you up.&nbsp;See [Before You Create Push Notifications and In-App Messages](../../../product-docs/mobile-marketing/admin-mobile-marketing/before-you-create-push-notifications-and-in-app-messages.md) for details.
+The Marketo Admin and mobile apps developer work together to set you up.
+See [Before You Create Push Notifications and In-App Messages](../../../product-docs/mobile-marketing/admin-mobile-marketing/before-you-create-push-notifications-and-in-app-messages.md) for details.

 ## Step 2: Create a Push Notification {#step-create-a-push-notification}